mrteutone/ways-of-running-spark/readme.md

 # 1001 ways to run Spark jobs
-So you have a fancy Spark job written in Scala and managed by `sbt`.
-Now you wonder how to actually run it.
+What are the possibilities to run your fancy Spark?
 Just get inspired by the list below (work-in-progress).

+Atm only Spark jobs written in Scala and managed by `sbt` are covered.
+Python will be added in the future.

-Besides the readme this repository contains a Spark job.
+This repository contains a Spark job which is used throughout all examples in this readme.
-All instructions below are based on it.
+Just use your `sbt` project or use the code here as template to get you started.
-See the next section for more details about the code.
+See the next section for more details about the code and how to adapt it.

 ## About the Spark job
 The job reads publicly available trading data.